19 Items From M&S New-In That Are So Good, They’ll Be Out Of Stock By The End Of July

 Shop: More To Buy From M&S This Month

-A similar design to that viral Nobody's Child number that took social media by storm last year, the M&S iteration has a similar bardot bandeau neckline and of course, polka dot print.
-The dress also features a dropped waist that does cinch you in and a comfortable ruched top.
+A similar design to the viral Nobody's Child number that took social media by storm last year, the M&S iteration has a similar Bardot bandeau neckline and, of course, polka dot print.
+The dress also features a dropped waist that cinches in and a comfortable ruched top.
 I would advise sizing up, however, as it does come up on the small side - I went with a size 12.

-Although it might be slightly too early for short-weather, I find the key to actually wearing shorts in the summer is to invest in a super comfortable pair.
-Like these, for example, which are still so chic, with its green striped pattern.
+I find the key to actually wearing shorts in the summer is to invest in a super comfortable pair.
+Like these, for example, which are still so chic, with their green striped pattern.
 To dress up, add ballet flats, a white t-shirt and an oversized blazer.

 If you're heading to a festival this summer, you're going to want to invest in this utility gilet now.
 Available in two different colours, light natural and black, pair the whiter shade with beige trousers, suede boots and a statement crossbody, and the darker colour with a lace midi skirt and biker boots.

-Gemma Lavers is a fashion commerce writer at Grazia, where she tracks down viral pieces and is as comfortable navigating the M&S new-in page as she is dissecting the latest celebrity look - yes, she can tell you exactly where a specific coat is from.
-When not writing, shopping or scrolling Instagram (find hers here), Gemma will likely be dreaming up her next holiday (and what she's going to wear).
+Gemma Lavers is a fashion commerce writer at Grazia, where she tracks down viral pieces and is as comfortable navigating the M&S new-in page as she is dissecting the latest celebrity look.
+When not writing, shopping or at Reformer Pilates (a cliché but she's hooked), Gemma will likely be planning her next holiday (and what she's going to wear).
+For a glimpse into said travels, outfit inspo and life as a journalist, follow her on Instagram or TikTok.

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us